chemi123/k8s-with-istio/istio-system/prometheus/README.md

-# How to setup prometheus
+# How to setup prometheus(deprecated)
+This is deprecated.
+Use kube-prometheus.
 This is using prometheus-operator.
 Follow the instruction documented in the link below.
 https://prometheus-operator.dev/docs/user-guides/getting-started/